Sports-Roster-Data/womens-college-basketball/README.md

 # Womens College Basketball
 Roster data for women's college basketball teams

-The `wbb_rosters_2022_23.csv` file in this repository contains information on more than 13,800 NCAA women's basketball players from more than 900 teams for the 2022-23 season.
-It is current as of Wednesday, December 21, 2022, although rosters do change frequently.
+The `wbb_rosters_2023_24.csv` file in this repository contains information on more than 13,800 NCAA women's basketball players from more than 900 teams for the 2023-24 season.
+It is current as of Tuesday, November 14, 2023, although rosters do change frequently.

 This data is a project of the JOUR479X class, Sports Data Analysis & Visualization, at the Philip Merrill College of Journalism at the University of Maryland.
 Please credit the Sports Roster Data project at the University of Maryland.

-The following students contributed to this project:
+The following students have contributed to this project:

 * Ben Baruch
 * Michael Charles